danishayman/FireExtinguisherTrackingSystem/ExpiryNotifications/TESTING.md

 If you don't receive test emails:

-1. Check that your SMTP settings in Web.config are correct
+1. Check that your SMTP settings in Web.config and App Config are correct
-2. Verify that the email address in the code is correct
+2. Verify that the email address added is correct
 3. Check your spam/junk folder
 4. Look at the console output for any error messages